Spotted Seatrout - 2013

 Size and Age at Maturity – 7 to 9 inches fork length (FL)/less than 1 year.
 Males mature at a younger age, smaller size, and earlier in the season, than females.

 Historical and Current Maximum Age – 12 years/9 years

 Juvenile Abundance Index – Not available

 Habits and Habitats – Estuarine dependent member of the Sciaenidae family that includes kingfish, spot, croaker, red drum, black drum, and weakfish.
 Peak catches occur in the fall, although May and June are also productive months.
 North Carolina spotted seatrout have a protracted spawning season which extends from late April through early October.
 Juveniles are dependent on estuarine seagrass habitat as critical nursery areas.
 Catastrophic mortalities of spotted seatrout have been attributed to cold shock, hurricanes, excessive fresh water and red tide conditions.

-^Citation weight requirement reduced from 5 lbs. to 4 lbs. and added 24 inch release category effective 2008
+^Citation weight requirement increased from 4 lbs. to 5 lbs. and added 24 inch release category effective 2008